corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/get-started/tutorials/supplementary-tutorials/oracles.md

     init {
         // Set some default fixes to the Oracle, so we can smoothly run the IRS Demo without uploading fixes.
-        // This is required to avoid a situation where the runnodes version of the demo isn't in a good state
+        // This is required to avoid a situation where the runnodes version of the demo is not in a good state
         // upon startup.
         addDefaultFixes()
     }